-- Series 31: Permits advisors to sell managed futures, which are pooled commodities futures.
+- Series 31: This permits advisors to sell managed futures, which are pooled commodities futures.

-- Series 26: Allows practitioners to supervise those who sell funds, variable annuities and life insurance
+- Series 26: This allows practitioners to supervise those who sell funds, variable annuities and life insurance.

-- Series 24: Required to manage branch activities at a broker-dealer
+- Series 24: This is required to manage branch activities at a broker-dealer.

-- Series 6: Allows professionals to sell packaged investment products like mutual funds, variable annuities and unit investment trusts (UITs).
+- Series 6: This allows professionals to sell packaged investment products, like mutual funds, variable annuities and unit investment trusts (UITs).

-- Series 3: Permits brokers to sell commodity futures contracts, generally considered among the riskiest publicly traded investments.
+- Series 3: This permits brokers to sell commodity futures contracts, generally considered among the riskiest publicly traded investments.

 When you’re shopping around for a financial advisor, you should always seek what kind of licensing he or she holds.
 The Series 7 license stands out in the industry, because practitioners must pass one of the longest and most rigorous exams in the industry to obtain it.
 This license not only allows them to sell most securities, but it also means they have extensive knowledge around financial topics.
 FINRA administers the exam.
 Thus, those who hold this title must live up to strict standards when it comes to client relations.

 Tips on Searching for a Financial Advisor

 - When it comes to seeking a financial advisor, licenses aren’t everything.
 Some also have special certifications that help them stand above the pack.
-One of the most advanced ones is the certified financial planner (CFP) designation.
-These people work under a fiduciary standard, which means they must conduct business to uphold your best interests at all times.
+One of the most popular ones is the certified financial planner (CFP) designation.

 - Always pay attention to an advisor’s fee structure.
 Some make commissions based on the products they sell, while others earn no such commissions.
 These are called fee-only advisors, and they operate in your best interest at all times.